bemer/lts-workshop/03-DeployEcsCluster/README.md

 - We've specified a specific container image, including the `:latest` tag.
 Although it's not important for this demo, in a production environment where you were creating Task Definitions programmatically from a CI/CD pipeline, Task Definitions could include a specific SHA, or a more accurate tag.

 - Under **Port Mappings**, we've specified a **Container Port** (3000), but left **Host Port** as 0.
 This was intentional, and is used to facilitate dynamic port allocation.
-This means that we don't need to map the Container Port to a specific Host Port in our Container Definition-  instead, we can let the ALB allocate a port during task placement.
+This means that we don't need to map the Container Port to a specific Host Port in our Container Definition - instead, we can let the ALB allocate a port during task placement.
 To learn more about port allocation, check out the [ECS documentation here](http://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PortMapping.html).

 Once you've specified your Port Mappings, scroll down and add a log driver.
 There are a few options here, but for this demo, select **Auto-configure CloudWatch Logs**: